Riretta/CV_GAN/README.md

 We present results on ImageNet, COCOStuff, and FFHQ datasets, and we compared the obtained images with results with VQGAN.

 This repository is based on the [Taming Transformers for High-Resolution Image Synthesis](https://compvis.github.io/taming-transformers/)
+How to make it work:
+1) Download and install the repository (https://compvis.github.io/taming-transformers/)
+2) Substitute the original file with the files in this repository
+3) the dataset in this case is ImageNet.
+If you want to use another dataset follow the Data Preparation istruction in taming transformers repository.
+5) python main.py --base configs/imagenet_vcgan.yaml -t True --gpus 0

+if you use our work: please cite us in your publications:
+@inproceedings{pucci2022cvgan,
+  title={CVGAN: Image Generation with Capsule Vector-VAE}, author={Pucci, Rita and Micheloni, Christian and Foresti, Gian Luca and Martinel, Niki}, booktitle={International Conference on Image Analysis and Processing}, pages={536--547}, year={2022}, organization={Springer}
+}